matthias-reis/aithir.de/_content/posts/general/02-who-is-aithir.md

 ---
 title: Who is Aithir?
-description:
-  Where does my alias come from?
-My handle on social media is Aithir.
-So what's the reason for that?
+description: Where does my alias come from?
 date: 2022-04-27
 tags:
   - Aithir